Ali-E/AMUN/README.md

 # Basic implementation of AMUN on a single node:

-The following code trained a ResNet18 model on CIFAR-10 and saves it to an arbitrary folder (e.g., `original_model_normalized`):
+The following code trains a ResNet18 model on CIFAR-10 and saves it to an arbitrary folder (e.g., `original_model_normalized`):

 `python train_vanilla.py --model_path orig_model/`